kylegilman/video-embed-thumbnail-generator/readme.txt

 * Updated Video.js to version 4.12.7
 * Updated Spanish translation.
 * Updated Facebook Open Graph video embedding tags.
-* Consolidated most video metadata database entries into a single array.
-* Re-enabled native video player controls on mobile devices when using Video.js player to allow better Airplay & Chromecast controls.
+* Re-enabled native video player controls on mobile devices when using Video.js player for better responsive resizing and to allow Airplay & Chromecast controls.
 * Removed superfluous gallery height option.
 * Stopped inserting unnecessary width and height shortcode attributes when videos are set to the default width and height.
 * Stopped inserting unnecessary poster URL shortcode attribute when poster is set in the media library.
-* Fixed several bugs related to hosting media library files on other servers like Amazon S3.
+* Fixed several bugs related to hosting media library files on external servers like Amazon S3.
 * Fixed bug that deleted replacement videos before encoding was finished when simultaneous encodes are enabled.
 * Fixed bug that dropped videos from the video encode queue when multiple videos were added to the database simultaneously, specifically when using Add From Server.
 * Fixed bug that created squashed encoded videos when they were shot vertically on a mobile device.